Practical tips to make bedtime easier, end bedtime battles and improve your evenings. Check out the tips for an easier time tonight!

 Have regular sleep and wake up times, even on weekends.

 Seven o’clock.
-That’s the magic hour of the day when all three kids wake up.
-Doesn’t matter if it’s a Tuesday or a Saturday.
+That’s the magic hour of the day when all three kids wake up, whether it’s a Tuesday or a Saturday.
 Even if they wake up at 6:20, they still need to stay in bed until we open the door.

 Bedtime is only slightly different.
 The twins are in bed by 7:15pm and our six-year-old by 8pm.
 We make exceptions, but they’re exactly that—rare times to accommodate special occasions.

 Otherwise, we have regular sleep and wake up times every day.
-The times we’ve deviated from have been more chaotic.
+And the days we’ve deviated from have been chaotic.

 Kids thrive on consistency.
 Long before they can tell time, they adjust to doing the same things at the same times of the day.
 The best part?
 A consistent routine leaves little room for arguments.
 They won’t fight an issue when it isn’t one.
 It’s pretty hard to argue your way into a later bedtime when you’re always in bed by 8pm.